Work and Wages

 Minimum Wage

 The amount of minimum wage is determined by the labour minister every year in consultation with the social partners.
 The yearly notification on minimum wage must be published in the Official Gazette of the Republic of Slovenia by 31st January of each year.
-Minimum wages can also be determined through collective agreements provided that they are more favourable to the workers than those fixed by legislation.
+Minimum wages can also be determined through collective agreements, provided that they are more favourable to the workers than those fixed by legislation.

 There exists only a single national minimum wage in the country.
 No sectoral, occupational or regional minimum wages are defined.
 An employer is required not to pay a worker less than the minimum wage announced by the government.

-Minimum wage applies to all employees in the private sector and employers are required to pay at least the minimum wage.
+Minimum wage applies to all employees in the private sector, and employers are required to pay at least the minimum wage.
 A trainee or a worker undergoing training has the right to a basic salary of at least 70% of the salary received by a regular worker at a workplace.
 However, the salary of a trainee cannot be less than the minimum wage.

-The criteria for determining or updating minimum wages includes wage trends (level of wages in the country), economic conditions/growth, employment trends, and consumer price index/inflation rate.
+Minimum wage is determined through an agreement between the social partners, i.e., the government, the trade union organisations and employers' representative organisations.
+The criteria for determining or updating minimum wages include wage trends (level of wages in the country), economic conditions/growth, employment trends, and consumer price index/inflation rate.

-Sources: §126, 141 of Employment Relationships Act; Minimum Wages Act; Regulation7/2014 on Minimum Wage; Act of 14 March 2014 on labour inspection (Text No. 663)
+Sources: §126, 141 of the Employment Relationships Act; Minimum Wages Act; Regulation 7/2014 on Minimum Wage; Act of 14 March 2014 on labour inspection (Text No. 663); Act on amendments to the Minimum Wage Act No. 83/18

 For updated minimum wage rates, kindly refer to the section on minimum wage.